Air pollution in Mexico City: Plan of action

-In efforts to reduce the pollution, in 1989 the Mexican Government introduced "No-Drive Days", or Hoy No Circula, which prohibited drivers using their vehicles on one weekday per week, and in 2008 this was changed to include Saturdays.
+In efforts to reduce the pollution, in 1989 the Mexican government introduced "No-Drive Days", or Hoy No Circula, which prohibited drivers using their vehicles on one weekday per week, and in 2008 this was changed to include Saturdays.
 There is also large promotions for alternatives for driving, such as bus rapid transit lines and bike-sharing systems.

-To address the city's disastrous pollution levels, the city's administration and the Metropolitan Environmental Commission (MEC) have mutually implemented two successive programs: the Comprehensive Programme Against Air Pollution (PICCA), which was launched in 1990, and ProAire, launched in 1995.
-The purpose of each was to improve the air quality of the metropolitan area of the valle de México (the Metropolitan Area of Mexico City).
+To address the city's pollution levels, the city's administration and the Metropolitan Environmental Commission (MEC) have mutually implemented two successive programs: the Comprehensive Programme Against Air Pollution (PICCA), which was launched in 1990, and ProAire, launched in 1995.
+The purpose of each was to improve the air quality of the metropolitan area of the Valle de México (the Metropolitan Area of Mexico City).

-ProAire is now into ProAire IV, which addresses eight themes:
+ProAire is now ProAire IV, which addresses eight themes: